 As he stepped into the hallway, he saw Annie Wilson scurrying down the hall lugging a load of laundry.
 He picked up the phone.
 'Kathy, I thought I told you that the laundry people are supposed to use southwest door only and never come into the main part of the house.
 I just saw that bitch Wilson with her big ass in the north hallway.
 I knew I'd rue the day I agreed to let her come here.'
 'Yes, Maharaji, I'll talk to her right away.
 So sorry for any problems this caused.'
 Okay, he thought, but maybe Wilson wouldn't live all that long anyway, and she did live in a trailer miles from the residence.
 Maybe she wouldn't be around much.
 He certainly hoped so; he wasn't about to support her in her old age if she couldn't do the laundry anymore.
 Jeez, what is this, a retirement home?
 I have important work to do, but no one seems to understand.'

-He thought about his meeting with SCFMAEVINA, aka, Mike Von Karman.
+He thought about his meeting with SCFMAEVINA, aka, Mike Norton.
 He had always been the most ruthless security premie, and that's exactly the kind of premie he'd need for what he had in mind.
 Can we do this?
 Maybe.
 After all, Mike was on record as wanting to slit the throat of Pat Halley after the Detroit pie incident had he been there.
 And Mike was insistent that it would be on the spot, right then and there.
 Mind you, Haley deserved it, that, and 10,000 lifetimes of living in dog shit for what he did to the perfect master, but it wasn't appropriate at the time with Millennium coming up and all.
 Fakiranand was bad enough with that hammer incident.
 Maharaji happily reflected again about how if they hadn't gotten Fakiranand out of the country it would have been a real mess.
 Had the authorities or, god forbid, the Press gotten a hold of Fakiranand it would have been a total fiasco with Fakiranand spilling his guts and spilling the beans about the Living Lord of the Universe in his fanatical style.
 Up until the "pie incident" Maharaji enjoyed dallying in the spotlight that the press and talkshow hosts shone on him.

 He went back to his cavernous bedroom and proceeded into his closet, which was nearly again as large as the bedroom.
 He pushed a button marked 'navy blue' on a console and hundreds of color-coded suits began moving on a large circular conveyance, stopping when a group of about 20 navy blue suits were in front of him.
 He picked a suit and proceeded to dress.
 He rang for Patrick, who, as his valet, always assisted Maharaji in dressing.
 Patrick presented underwear which had been lovingly brushed by premie sisters doing service at the residence, a white silk shirt.
 Maharaji dropped his robe and proceeded to put on his underwear.
-Maharaji was always a big embarrassed by his extremely small member, but Patrick had seen it all, and who cared anyway, certainly not all those blonde women he had been with.
-They didn't seem to mind.
-He chuckled quietly thinking about Veronica and the others.

 Then Maharaji sat while Patrick lovingly placed silk socks and soft leather shoes on Maharaji's feet.
 Patrick was in heaven and Maharaji loved that angelic look on his face.
 It was worth it having Patrick around just for that look.